Free Church Budgeting Template and Guide

 budgeting-in-education.jpgWhether you’re planning for your business, family or church, budgeting is an important part of the process.
 Everything costs money, so it’s vital to ensure you have enough money to cover everything you want to do that year.

 Churches operate in the same way as businesses and nonprofit organizations — they need to generate revenue to keep running.
-Having a solid financial plan helps ensure that you have enough money to keep the lights on throughout the year and well into the future.
+Having a solid financial plan helps churches ensure that they have enough money to keep the lights on throughout the year and well into the future.

 Budgeting is not just financial planning.
 It can also help you plan organizational activities.
-This is because raising funds is an essential part of generating income for the church.
+This is because raising funds is an essential part of generating church income.
 Whether you want to raise money for church expenses or fund community projects, all related activities should be budgeted well in advance.

 Just like a growing family, a budget should account for a growing church.
 This may mean that you need to set aside money for maintenance, repairs and expansion.
-Your church budget should include all your expenses for the year while also keeping an eye on future projects.
+Your church budget should include all your expenses for the year and keep an eye on future projects.

 What’s the Purpose of a Church Budget?